CesarMeroVelez/Opencore-lenovo-thinkpad-x260-hackintosh-Monterey/README.md

 if you need help to make your hackintosh work and you need to contact me to make your paid hackintosh, you can contact me by telegram https://t.me/mr_r1z3nt0sh

+# I can keep updating this project with your help

 <p>
   <a href="https://www.paypal.me/alejondro10pb/20">
       <img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" alt="paypal">